-- II.B.1.
-At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
-(Core) - II.B.1.a) There must be a minimum of three faculty members, including the program director, each of whom devotes at least 20 hours per week to the program.
-These faculty members must have current ABOS or AOBOS certification in the specialty.
-(Core) - II.B.1.b)
+II.B.1.
+At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location. ^(Core) II.B.1.a) General Pediatricians II.B.1.a).(1) There must be faculty members with expertise in general pediatrics who have ongoing responsibility for the care of general pediatric patients. ^(Core)